hrbird/100-days-of-code/log.md

 - **squirrel_census/squirrels.py**: Opens the squirrel_data.csv file and reads the data into the program using pandas.
 Specifically, this program counts the number of squirrels for each primary fur color.<br />
   ![img](/screenshots/012_squirrels.jpg)

-**US States Data Project**: A game to guess the names of all the 50 states in the US.
+**US States Guessing Game Project**: A game to guess the names of all 50 states in the US.
 Uses both the turtle graphics library and the pandas library.
 - **us_states/50_states.csv**: A CSV file with data of the 50 US states and X, Y coordinates for the location of the state on the blank map image.
 - **us_states/blank_states_img.gif**: A blank map of the 50 US states.
 - **us_states/main.py**: Opens the 50_states.csv file and reads the data into the program using pandas.
 Then uses turtle to create a game for the player to guess the 50 state names.
 The game shows a blank map of the US and prompts the user to enter state names.
 Each time the player correctly guesses a state name, it appears on the map.
 The current score is shown at the top of the screen.
 The game congratulates the player if they guess all 50 states.<br />